-BRUCE BETTINGHAUS, PH.D., is an Assistant Professor of Accounting in the School of Accounting in The Seidman College of Business at Grand Valley State University.
+BRUCE BETTINGHAUS, PH.D., is an Associate Professor of Accounting in the School of Accounting in The Seidman College of Business at Grand Valley State University.
 His teaching experience includes corporate governance and accounting ethics, as well as accounting theory and financial reporting for both undergraduates and graduate classes.
 He earned his Ph.D. at Penn State University and his B.B.A. at Grand Valley State University.
 Bruce has also served on the faculties of the University of Missouri and Michigan State University.
 He has been recognized for high-quality teaching at both Penn State and Michigan State Universities.
 His research interests focus on governance and financial reporting for public firms.
-He has published articles in The International Journal of Accounting and The Journal of Corporate Accounting and Finance.
+He has published articles in The International Journal of Accounting, Management Accounting Quarterly, Strategic Finance, and The Journal of Corporate Accounting and Finance.

-KENNETH A. SMITH, PH.D., is a senior lecturer in the Evans School of Public Affairs at the University of Washington.
+KENNETH A. SMITH, PH.D., is an Associate Professor of Accounting and the Department Chair at Central Washington University.
 He earned his Ph.D. from the University of Missouri, his M.B.A. from Ball State University, and his B.A. in Accounting from Anderson University (IN).
 He is a Certified Public Accountant.
 Smith's research interests include government accounting and budgeting, non-profit financial management, non-financial performance reporting, and information systems in government and non-profit organizations.
 He has published articles in such journals as Accounting Horizons, Journal of Government Financial Management, Public Performance & Management Review, Nonprofit and Voluntary Sector Quarterly, International Public Management Journal, Government Finance Review, and Strategic Finance.

 Smith's professional activities include membership in the American Accounting Association, the Association of Government Accountants, the Government Finance Officers Association, the Institute of Internal Auditors, and the Institute of Management Accountants.
-He serves on the Steering Committee for the Public Performance Measurement Reporting Network and formerly served as the Executive Director for the Oregon Public Performance Measurement Association.
+He is an elected public official, serving on the School Board for the 10th largest School District in the state of Washington.
+He formerly served as the Executive Director for the Oregon Public Performance Measurement Association and the not-for-profit Wheels for Humanity.
+This page intentionally left blank